 Only an in-person consultation with our orthodontists and team can determine if Invisalign® clear aligners are the correct option for an individual case.
-However, with advancements in Invisalign® tech and methods happening all the time, and Dr. Sherif Elhady’s priority to stay educated and experienced, we are confident that most cases can be treated with Invisalign®.
+However, with advancements in Invisalign® tech and methods happening all the time, and Dr. Sherif Elhady’s goal to stay educated and experienced, we are confident that most cases can be treated with Invisalign® aligners.
 Give us a call today or fill out our inquiry form to schedule your consultation.

 How Many Patients Have Chosen Invisalign® Aligners?